witnet/web3-jsonrpc-gateway/README.md

 ```
 Required environment variables:
 - `PORT`: listening port for the server.
 Can also be passed from command-line as first parameter.
-- `NETWORK_ID`: Celo providers currently supports: `44787` for testnet, and `42220` for mainnet.
+- `NETWORK`: Celo providers currently supports: `44787` for testnet, and `42220` for mainnet.
+- `PROVIDER_URL`: actual URL of the Web3 JSON-RPC provider.
 - `PRIVATE_KEY`: the private key to use for generation the server's own wrapped wallet.
-- `PROVIDER_URL`: actual URL of the Web3 JSON-RPC provider.

 Optional environment variables:
 - `CELO_FEE_CURRENCY`: ERC-20 token address to be used for paying transaction gas.
 Native CELO will be used if none specified.
 - `CELO_GAS_LIMIT_FACTOR`: factor by which the provider-estimated gas limit will be multiplied, before signing transactions.
 - `CELO_GAS_PRICE_FACTOR`: factor by which the provider-estimated gas price minimum will be multiplied, before signing transactions.
-- `CELO_MAX_GAS_PRICE`: maximum gas price the gateway is allowed to bid when signing transactions.
+- `CELO_GAS_PRICE_MAX`: maximum gas price the gateway is allowed to bid when signing transactions.

 ### Conflux-compatible destination providers: